-Aside from the band’s fantastic musical performance they took out ample time after the concert to meet with fans, sign autographs and pose with photos, making the evening even more forgettable for those present.
-It was nice to see a band care that much about their fans and I’m absolutely positive the fans really appreciate the group making time for them.
+Aside from the band’s fantastic musical performance, they took out ample time after the concert to meet with fans, sign autographs and pose for photos, making the evening even more unforgettable for those present.
+It was nice to see a band care that much about its fans and I’m absolutely positive the fans appreciated the group making time for them.

-In short: Abney Park has once again proven exactly why they are at the top of today’s steampunk music scene (in as far as such a thing exists) with a superb performance that will no doubt linger as fantastic in the minds of everyone attending.
-Where they have produced several good CDs in the past, the music really comes to live on stage, and the energy of the band and the skill of their performance makes them one of those bands definitely worth traveling for to see them live.
+In short: Abney Park has once again proven exactly why they are at the top of today’s steampunk music scene with a superb performance that will no doubt linger as fantastic in the minds of everyone attending.
+Where they have produced several good CDs in the past, the music really comes to live on stage, and the energy of the band and the skill of their performance makes them one of those bands definitely worth traveling for to see in the flesh.